Bipartite and directed scale-free complex networks arising from zeta functions: Multiplicative zeta functions and related scale-free networks

 \end{definition} The algebraic formalism proposed above allows us to define the product of multipartite graphs.
 The bipartite version is the following. \begin{definition} The Dirichlet (or pointwise) product of two bipartite multiplicative L-graphs is the bipartite L-graph whose degree distributions for the nodes of type A and B are defined by the Dirichlet (or pointwise) product of the corresponding distributions of the two graphs. \end{definition}

 The same idea can be used to ``multiply" directed graphs of a suitable type.
-Consider the case of a probability distribution of the form $\pi_{nm}=p_{n}q_{m}$.
+Consider the case of a probability distribution of the form $\pi_{nm}=p_{n}q_{m}$, as for the case of the world-wide web.
 Instead of considering a Hurwitz zeta distribution, we can assume that $p_n$ and $q_m$ are represented by a (completely) multiplicative zeta function.
-In this way we have defined the class of directed separated multiplicative $L$-graphs.
+In this way we define the class of directed separated multiplicative $L$-graphs.
 For this set, a result similar to Corollary \ref{corollary1} holds. \begin{corollary} A completely multiplicative directed separated $L$-graph is scale-free. \end{corollary} Also, we can introduce a similar notion of product of directed $L$-graphs. \begin{definition} The Dirichlet (or pointwise) product of two directed multiplicative separated $L$-graphs is the directed graph whose degree distributions for the nodes of type A and B are defined by the Dirichlet (or pointwise) product of the corresponding distributions of the two graphs. \end{definition}